 In an all-wheel drive vehicle, an additional differential or transfer case is located between the front and rear axles.
 Differentials are strong: They have to be because of the job they do.
 But those tough parts need proper lubrication.
 You don't want your differential to seize up.
 That results in damage to your vehicle.

 So you need to have your vehicle differential serviced regularly.
 It's not a complicated job.
-At Affordable Transmissions in MINNEAPOLIS we've been servicing differentials for years.
+At Affordable Transmissions in PRINCETON, we've been servicing differentials for years.
 The used lubricating fluid is simply drained and then replaced.
-Some vehicles require specific additives in the differential fluid; your MINNEAPOLIS service center will ensure you are getting what your vehicle needs.
+Some vehicles require specific additives in the differential fluid; your PRINCETON service center will ensure you are getting what your vehicle needs.

 The intervals in time or mileage for servicing your differential vary greatly from vehicle to vehicle.
 Check with your owner's manual or Affordable Transmissions service advisor to find out how often your vehicle differential needs to be serviced.